zerosonesfun/Surfle/README.md

 5. **Commit your changes**

-   * Scroll down and write a quick message like: `Added my site to webring`
+   * Scroll down and write a quick message like: `Added my site to Webring`
    * Click **Commit changes**

 6. **Open a Pull Request**